-Students repeating the year may do so under one of the following mechanisms, individual repeat candidates choosing whichever mechanism best suits his/her requirements.
+SECOND UNIVERSITY EXAMINATION FOR EVENING BCL (HONS) DEGREE • The pass/progression rule is then applied to the combination of marks carried forward in passed modules and marks obtained in repeated modules. • Capping of Marks at a Supplemental Examination: In determining aggregation progression, and the calculation of honours, the maximum mark that will be taken into account is a pass - 40%.
+The actual mark achieved by the candidate will be recorded on the student record.
+Students repeating the year may do so under one of the following mechanisms individual repeat candidates choosing whichever mechanism best suits his/her requirements.
 Note: Students wishing to repeat the year should contact the Head of the Law School to make repeat arrangements (which may include the option of attending day time lectures).
-Note: Final Year students wishing to repeat the year with a view to improving their diploma result may do so only if they have not been conferred.

-- 1. Students retain exemptions, if any, and must repeat all failed/absent modules.
+Note: Second Year students wishing to repeat the year with a view to improving their diploma result may do so only if they have not been conferred.
+1. Students retain exemptions, if any, and must repeat all failed/absent modules.
 In determining aggregation, progression, and the calculation of the award of honours for the Diploma in Law, full marks obtained in modules passed at the Summer Examination Board in the first attempt year plus capped marks obtained in modules in Supplemental and Repeat Year Examinations are used.
-Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination Board of a Repeat Year. - 2.
-Students may repeat the year taking the full 40 credits.
-In determining aggregation, progression, and the calculation of the award of honours for the Diploma in Law, there is no restriction on the marks awarded for modules at the Summer Examination Board of the Repeat Year.
-Modules taken at the subsequent Supplemental Examination are capped at the pass mark.
-Subject to capacity, all students whether they have failed or passed are allowed to choose this option in an attempt to improve their grade.

-In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a repeat year as a result of failing module(s) already passed a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.
+Note: For students selecting different modules not previously taken, there are no restrictions on the marks awarded for those modules at the Summer Examination Board of a Repeat Year.
+2. Students may repeat the year taking the full 40 credits.
+In determining aggregation progression, and the calculation of the award of honours for the Diploma in Law there is no restriction on the marks awarded for modules at the Summer Examination Board of the Repeat Year.
+Modules taken at the subsequen Supplemental Examination are capped at the pass mark.
+Subject to capacity, al students - whether they have failed or passed - are allowed to choose this option in an attempt to improve their grade.
+In the case of a candidate choosing option 2 who failed the first attempt year and who also fails a repeat year as a result of failing module(s) already passed in a previous year, a pass for the year will be awarded by the Examination Board, provided the student achieves the Pass and Progression Standard for the year on the combined results from both years.